 - In a large bowl, whisk together the sugar, flour, baking powder, and salt.
 Then add the lemon juice, lemon zest, and the eggs and whisk until combined.

 - When the crust is done, reduce the oven temperature to 325 degrees.
 Pour the lemon filling over the hot crust and bake for 15-18 minutes or until the middle is set and does not jiggle when you move the pan.
-Let the lemon bars cool at room temperature for 1 hour, then place them into the refrigerator to cool for another 2 hours.
+Allow the bars to cool at room temperature for 1 hour, then place them into the refrigerator to cool for another 2 hours.

-- Once the bars are completely set and cooled, use the extra foil that is along the sides of the pan to pull the bars out.
-Dust the bars with powdered sugar and cut into bars.
+- Once the bars have completely set and cooled, use the extra foil that is along the sides of the pan to pull the bars out.
+Dust the bars with powdered sugar and cut into squares.
 Use a butter knife or a serrated knife to cleanly cut the bars.
 Wipe the knife clean after each cut.

 - Keep any leftover lemon bars in an airtight container in the refrigerator for up to 5 days.